Oruchimaro/Forum-Laravel-MySQL-Vue-Redis/Doc.md

     then we can handle it in handler.php
     This is very basic and can be used when we are using js.

+###Implement trix WYSIWYG Editor
+    $ npm install trix
+    $ cp node_modules/trix/dist/trix.css public/css/vendor/

+    add the css file to layout.app or anypage you need to have it